laurapall/Real-Estate-Agency-App/README.md

 # Oracle Apex Project - Real Estate Agency Application

+## Language
+The project is implemented using Oracle Application Express (APEX).

 ## Project Description:

 The "Agentie imobiliara" project is a web-based application developed using Oracle Application Express (APEX).
 It serves as a Real Estate Agency management system, allowing users to manage property information, agents, transactions, and generate various reports and charts related to the agency's activities.